MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-ios-app.md

 ---
-title: Prepare your iOS app for native authentication
+title: Prepare your iOS/macOS app for native authentication
 description:  Learn how to add Microsoft Authentication Library (MSAL) native auth SDK framework to your iOS application.

 author: henrymbuguakiarie